axelvaldez/radical-companies/_posts/4-radical-model/2023-01-07-we-are-blind-to-it.markdown

 ---

 <div style="display:none;">
  <p>Today the problem is not the colonialism of distant lands.
-The BIG problem is the self-colonialism of our minds which makes us blind to the <span class="_paradigm">Fiat</span> system we live in.</p>
+The BIG problem is the self-colonialism of our minds.
+It makes us blind to the <span class="_paradigm">Fiat</span> system we live in.</p>
 </div>

 <h1>Colonialism</h1>
  <ul>
   <li>Today the problem is not the colonialism of distant lands.</li>
-  <li>The BIG problem today is the self-colonialism of our minds which makes us blind to the <span class="_paradigm">Fiat</span> system we live in.</li>
+  <li>The BIG problem today is the self-colonialism of our minds.
+It makes us blind to the <span class="_paradigm">Fiat</span> system we live in.</li>
  </ul>

 <h1>Fiat Hierarchy</h1>